WrestleMania 39: Undercard matches

-At SummerSlam in July 2022, Bayley made her return alongside Dakota Kai and Iyo Sky after Becky Lynch's match.
+At SummerSlam in July 2022, Bayley made her return from injury alongside Dakota Kai and Iyo Sky after Becky Lynch's match.
 Lynch would take time off due to an attack from Bayley, Kai, and Sky and the three dubbed themselves as Damage CTRL.
-Lynch made her return in November 2022, and led her team in defeating Damage CTRL's team in a WarGames match at Survivor Series WarGames.
-Over the next few weeks, Damage CTRL continued targeting Lynch and on the February 6, 2023, episode of Raw, during a Steel Cage match between Lynch and Bayley, WWE Hall of Famer Lita returned and prevented Sky and Kai from interfering in the match, allowing Lynch to defeat Bayley.
-Lynch and Lita then defeated Sky and Kai on the February 27 episode to win the WWE Women's Tag Team Championship, thanks to returning fellow Hall of Famer, Trish Stratus, who prevented Bayley from interfering.
+Lynch made her return in November, and led her team in defeating Damage CTRL's team in a WarGames match at Survivor Series: WarGames.
+Over the next few weeks, Damage CTRL continued targeting Lynch and on the February 6, 2023, episode of Raw, during a Steel Cage match between Lynch and Bayley, WWE Hall of Famer Lita returned and prevented Kai and Sky from interfering in the match, allowing Lynch to defeat Bayley.
+Lynch and Lita then defeated Kai and Sky on the February 27 episode to win the WWE Women's Tag Team Championship, thanks to returning fellow Hall of Famer, Trish Stratus, who prevented Bayley from interfering.
 The following week, Stratus, who had retired at SummerSlam in 2019, stated that she was coming out of retirement so that she, Lynch, and Lita could challenge Damage CTRL to a six-woman tag team match at WrestleMania 39 and Damage CTRL accepted.
+On The Tommy Tiernan Show, Lynch confirmed the match would be on Night 1.

 At WrestleMania 38, Edge won his match thanks to a distraction from Damian Priest.
 The two then formed a faction named The Judgment Day.
 Over the next couple of months, Rhea Ripley and Finn Bálor would also be added to the group.
 In June, however, Bálor, Priest, and Ripley turned on Edge, kicking him out of the group.
 In September, The Judgment Day recruited Dominik Mysterio.
 Edge continued his feud with The Judgment Day over the next few months, and he and his wife Beth Phoenix teamed up to defeat Bálor and Ripley at Elimination Chamber.
 On the following episode of Raw, Edge, who felt his feud with The Judgment Day was over, lost his United States Championship match after interference from Bálor.
 The following week, Bálor said their feud was not done and challenged Edge to a match at WrestleMania 39.
 On the following week's episode, Edge interfered in Bálor's match, causing him to lose, and Edge challenged Bálor to meet him alone on the next episode.
-There, the two agreed to a Hell in a Cell match at WrestleMania 39.
+There, the two agreed to a Hell in a Cell match at WrestleMania 39 with Edge wanting to face Bálor's "Demon" persona and Bálor agreed.
+The match was scheduled for Night 2.

-On the March 17 episode of SmackDown, it was announced that there would be two WrestleMania Showcase fatal four-way tag team matches - one each for the men's and women's division - at WrestleMania 39.
-Qualifying matches began that night.
-Liv Morgan and Raquel Rodriguez qualified first for the women's match by defeating Tegan Nox and Emma.